Africa, here we come!

 The trip back from Robben Island is a lot rougher on me.
 Mostly because the waters are choppy and the spray from the ocean makes it hard for me to see the horizon.
 The point I concentrate on to survive any water born trip.
 But this too passes.
 Soon we sit down at a terrace on a waterfront restaurant to enjoy a late lunch.
 A few seagulls try to help us empty our plates.
 So we need to defend our food vigorously.
 By the time the evening rolls around back at our hotel we are still full from lunch.
 We just get some dessert at the local supermarket before turning in early.

-Cape of Good Hope, City Tour and return home
+Cape of Good Hope City Tour

 Gepke had also managed to book a tour to Cape of Good Hope.
-We wait outside our hotel until the driver for this tour will arrive.
+In the meantime we wait outside our hotel until the driver for this tour will arrive.
 A van pulls up with in it our driver for the day called James.
 After we are seated James tells us we are his only guests for the day.
 Consider it a private tour and set the pace as you please.
 That sounds like a plan!
 The Cape of Good hope is quite a drive from Cape Town.
 Along the way there will be frequent photo stops and opportunities to admire the surroundings and views.
 James starts out pretty talkative which worries us.
 But pretty soon he limits himself to describing what we see along the way and it seems he is very knowledgeable about the area.

 After driving through the suburb cites like Bantry Bay, Clifton, Camps Bay, we get to the towns further away.
 Cities like Hout bay, Fish Hoek and Simon’s town, where we stop at Boulder Beach to see the penguins.
 You can pay a fee to get on to the beach.
 But the penguins are just as visible if not even better from the free walk along the boardwalk.
 Some places along the boardwalk are close enough to pet the penguins, though I would not try it.
 Those beaks look sharp…